ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 * **Real-time character counts** – display running totals in the SEO meta box.

 == Changelog ==
+= 1.6.24 =
+* Added `fetchpriority="high"` to the detected LCP image in rendered content and WooCommerce markup.
 = 1.6.23 =
 * Exempted the LCP image from lazy-loading via `data-aeseo-lcp="1"` and added a `wp_img_tag_add_loading_attr` safeguard for WooCommerce compatibility.
 = 1.6.22 =